-Now that you know what website navigation consists of, let’s learn more about its overlooked aspects.
+Now that you know the types of website navigation, let’s learn more about its overlooked aspects.
 For each of the navigation purposes, we have prepared tips with some of our best practices.

-A good navigation should make it clear that the website is cohesive and functional.
+Good navigation should make it clear that the website is cohesive and functional.
 Your visitors should never feel lost.
-Having an intuitive, consistent navigation across the website is crucial.
+Having intuitive, consistent navigation across the website is crucial.

 Some companies even go beyond that.
 Disney owns multiple websites for their brands and they keep a part of the navigation bar universal for all of them.